code-monet/steam-vr-wheel/README.md

 ### Edit Mode

 Triple grip clicks of both the left and right controllers trigger the edit mode.

-#### Wheel

-Move your RIGHT controller to the center of the wheel and press the trigger on RIGHT controller; while holding down:
-- Resize: Move RIGHT joystick Left and Right to resize the wheel.
-- Adjust Pitch: Move RIGHT joystick Up and Down to resize the wheel.
-- Transparency: Press B button to cycle through the transparency mode.
-It returns to fully opaque after a short preview of the new transparency value.
-- Align Center: Press A button to align the wheel to center.

-Move your RIGHT controller to the knob of the shifter to adjust its position.

-Pressing the grip on RIGHT exits the edit mode.
+Follow the instructions shown on the console after you enter the edit mode

-#### Bike

-To do

 ### Quest 2's Joystick to Buttons

-You can convert all direcitons of the joysticks individually to buttons or leave it as axis.
+You can configure the behaivor of joystick -- whether it works as button or axis.
+And you can configure it separately for each direction.

-Example 1, if you choose to convert the Left Joy Down to button, Left Joy Left and Left Joy Right will remain as the same axis; the Left Joy Up will be solely adjusting the axis while the Left Joy Down acts as a button.
+Example 1, if you choose to convert `Left Joy Down` to button, `Left Joy Up` will be solely adjusting the Y axis while `Left Joy Down` acts as a button.
+Since `Left Joy Left` and `Left Joy Right` are unchanged, they adjust the Z axis together.

 Example 2, you can make all 8 directions to buttons; so that you can use them like dpads.
+In this scenario, Z, Y, RX, RY axes are unused.

 |Joystick|Axis|Button ID|
 |-|-|-|